seankyer/CodingInterview/README.md

 This repository will contain notes on embedded-systems related topics, definitions, as well as some coding problems involving low-level data structures, with a slight touch on dynamic programming (just in case).

+(I recommend you clone and view this repository in an IDE that will render HTML in markdown files)

 ## Target Job Description

 (Culmunation of desired qualifications from Apple, Tesla, Amazon and Meta)